In this page

 We continue to use publicly available data to understand the diversity of our customers.
 We use publicly available data and feedback from customers to assess the impacts of our policies and processes on our customers.

-Whilst we already capture a lot of data about taxpayers for the purposes of calculating and processing the tax returns and payments, none of this data is collected for the purposes of establishing the diversity of our customers.
-We’re not able to collect diversity data via the tax return.
-Currently only age-related data is captured on tax returns, which could then be capable of providing us with such an analysis.
+Whilst we capture a lot of data about taxpayers for tax returns and payments, none of this data is collected to establish the diversity of our customers.
+We’re not able to collect diversity data by tax returns.
+Currently, only age related data is captured on returns, which could provide us with such an analysis.

-As a relatively new organisation, we are continually learning about our customers, both through data analysis, but also user research and engagement, and from this how we can improve our services to meet their different needs.
+We’re continually learning about our customers through data analysis, user research, and engagement to improve our services to meet their different needs.
 Understanding our customer’s needs is and will continue to be an important part of our approach.
-In terms of collecting our own diversity data about our customers in future, this is something we’ll keep under review, and look for appropriate opportunities to do this.
+In terms of obtaining our own diversity data about our customers, we’ll keep this under review.

 Objective 3: increase the accessibility of our published information and end-to-end services, including our tax system

-We also used the findings from our review to make improvements to the accessibility of our website, for example, through accessible PDFs and subtitling our videos.
-We’ve ensured that our new content is accessible and readable and have developed a plan to improve our existing content.
-We now use an HTML-first approach for our publications, such as this report or our Annual Report and Accounts, as we know this is more accessible than pdf publications.
+We’ve ensured that our new content is accessible and readable as we can and developed a plan to improve our existing content further.
+We use an HTML-first approach for our publications, such as this report or our Annual Report and Accounts, as we know this is a more accessible format.

 Objective 4: increase the accessibility of our external events

-We have had to adapt quickly to providing more online events, and have been learning how we make these more accessible.
-For example, we now have processes in place to provide captions for our online webinars, to support customers with hearing loss or deafness.
+Our online events consider accessibility learning and how we make these more accessible.
+For example, we’ve processes in place to provide captions for our online webinars to support customers with hearing loss or deafness.

 Objective 5: be considered a fair employer by our people and applicants for our jobs

-We remained at the top of the top quartile for ‘Inclusion and fair Treatment’ in the Civil Service People Survey, ranking fourth out of over 100 organisations.
+We’re proud to have ranked third for ‘Inclusion and Fair Treatment’ in the Civil Service People Survey out of over 100 organisations.

-- offering a Guaranteed Interview Scheme, whereby applicants with disabilities who meet the role’s minimum requirements are guaranteed an interview
+- offer a Guaranteed Interview Scheme whereby disabled applicants who meet the role’s minimum requirements are guaranteed an interview

-- offering all new roles as flexible working/part-time/job share by default and display the ‘Happy to Talk Flexible Working’ logo on our recruitment materials and website
+- offer all new roles as flexible working/part-time/job share by default and display the ‘Happy to Talk Flexible Working’ logo on our recruitment materials and website

-- obtaining and using our Occupational Health provider to support both new starters and our current people, along with an Employee Assistance Programme (EAP) website and phoneline
+- offer support through our occupational health provider to both new starters and our current people, along with an Employee Assistance Programme (EAP) website and phoneline

-- promoting the ability to join the Welsh Government’s staff group for disabled people during induction and on our intranet
+- promote the ability to join the Welsh Government’s staff support networks for disabled people and other minoritised groups during induction and on our intranet

-- providing opportunities for coaching, mentoring, reverse mentoring
+- provide opportunities for coaching, mentoring, reverse mentoring

 Objective 6: remove barriers to joining and thriving in the workforce by encouraging flexible working

-- all assessments reviewed individually and actioned, for example by ordering additional equipment such as laptop risers, or lumber support
+- continuing to review DSE assessments and implementing reasonable adjustments, for example, by ordering extra equipment such as laptop risers, or lumber support

-- additional specialist online assessments arranged, where needed
+- continuing to provide more specialist online assessments where needed

 Objective 7: identify and remove bias and unfairness from our pay system

-We are proud to have been an accredited employer with the Living Wage Foundation since 2020.
+We’re proud to have been an accredited employer with the Living Wage Foundation since 2020.
 All our roles are subject to job evaluation to remove bias or unfairness in relation to pay.

-We monitor and regularly review our gender pay gap as well as look for signs of other pay gaps, although our small size as an employer prevents us from meaningfully calculating an ethnicity or disability pay gap, for example.
+We monitor and regularly review our gender pay gap and look for signs of other pay gaps.
+Though our small size as an employer prevents us from meaningfully calculating an ethnicity or disability pay gap, for example.